 For Women: Health care providers recommend that women wait at least eight weeks after traveling before trying to get pregnant.
-To help prevent Zika virus transmission, women should use condoms or abstain from sex during this time period.For Men: Health care providers recommend that men should wait at least six months after traveling before trying to conceive with their partner.
-Men should also correctly and consistently use condoms for vaginal, anal, and oral (fellatio) sex or abstain from sex for six months to help prevent Zika virus transmission
+To help prevent Zika virus transmission, women should use condoms or abstain from sex during this time period.For Men: Health care providers recommend that men should wait at least three months after traveling before trying to conceive with their partner.
+Men should also correctly and consistently use condoms for vaginal, anal, and oral (fellatio) sex or abstain from sex for three months to help prevent Zika virus transmission

 Symptoms to watch for after returning from active Zika virus transmission areas: